Live Sports Advertising: A Guide to Ads & Opportunities | Basis

 • Speaking of soccer, the major European leagues are streaming in all sorts of different places: the English Premier League is on Peacock, La Liga and Bundesliga are over on ESPN+, and the UEFA Champions League is airing on Paramount+ (joining Serie A).

-• The BIG EAST collegiate athletic conference launched a new digital and national rights plan in 2025–26, distributing games across ESPN+, Fox, NBC/Peacock, and TNT.
+• The BIG EAST collegiate athletic conference is off to a strong start with its new digital and national rights plan that began in 2025-26, distributing games across ESPN+, Fox, NBC/Peacock, and TNT.
+BIG EAST men’s basketball viewership on FOX and FS1 is up 362% year over year through early conference play, averaging nearly 500,000 viewers per game.

 The fact that so many major American sports entities have granted exclusive broadcast rights to streaming platforms marks a significant shift in the industry.
 And with digital live sports viewership surpassing linear TV in 2023—a gap that’s only widened since—it’s clear that the streaming-first revolution in sports broadcasting has arrived.